 Hello.
 Welcome to my website.
-I am a senior lecturer in Economics at City, University of London, where I mainly teach Quantitative Methods, Applied Econometrics, Labour Economics, and lately also Public Economics.
-I like to support my teaching with technology and I am currently experimenting with interactive websites to illustrate some of the concepts which I teach.
+I am a Data Analyst at the Office of Communications (better known as Ofcom).
+I am also an Honorary Senior Research Fellow at City, University of London where I worked as a Senior Lecturer in Economics until 2022.
+While at City, I mainly taught Quantitative Methods, Applied Econometrics, Labour Economics, and Public Economics.
+I like to support my teaching with technology and I like experimenting with interactive websites to illustrate some of the concepts which I teach.
 Check out the Teaching link to see more.

 My areas of research are too diverse for my own good.
 I have done some work on the integration of immigrants: Their language acquisition, engagement in their host society, and how their life satisfaction compares to natives.